mekstuff/PowerHorseEngine_2-26-23_/docs/Getting Started/Setup.md

 !!!tip
     It is recommended that all your projects should contain a mdi ico module, the mdi module is a ico module for Material Design Icons by Google (rbx img urls by qweery)

-    To add Material Design Icons to your project, within the `ico` folder, create a `ModuleScript` named `ico` and paste the following script into the module
+    To add Material Design Icons to your project, within the `ico` folder, create a `ModuleScript` named `mdi` and paste the following script into the module

+    ??? note "mdi source"

         ```lua
         -- Written by Olanzo James @ Lanzo, Inc.
         -- Saturday, September 24 2022 @ 08:50:06
         -- Credit to Google Inc and Qweery
         -- Core icons uses mdi, removing this from your experience will make some icons not be shown.
         -- Cached.

         local mdipackage = 11024471495;
         local InsertService = game:GetService("InsertService");
         local package;
         local RunService = game:GetService("RunService");
         local IsRunning,IsClient = RunService:IsRunning(),RunService:IsClient();

         --> loads from external source to lower Engine's size (only use the package when needed, sorta better
             local s,r = pcall(function()
                 if(IsRunning and IsClient)then
                     return nil;
                 end;
                 return InsertService:LoadAsset(mdipackage):GetChildren()[1];
             end);
             if(not s)then
                 warn("mdi FATAL ERROR: ",r);
                 return {} --> icons will not load, you will get warnings like: (could not find ico path ico-mdi@communication/list_alt failed @ communication)
             end;
             if(IsRunning)then
                 if(IsClient)then
                     --> this module should not exist/replicate onto clients. if so then your icons will fail until the proper module is loaded
                     script.Parent = nil;
                     script:Destroy();
                     -- print("Destroyed",script.Parent)
                     return "$wait";
                 end
                 --> In game, we load the actual module, this way it is replicated to clients.
 A corescript does this for us on start.
                 local icons = r.Icons;
                 icons.Name = script.Name;
                 icons.Parent = script.Parent;
                 script:Destroy();
                 return require(icons);
             end;
             package = require(r.Icons);
         return package;
         ```

     Some CoreScripts may also want to use local ROBLOX icons, to add this then add another `ModuleScript` to the `ico` folder and name it `rbx` and paste the follow code inside

+    ??? note "rbx source"

         ```lua
         -- Written by Olanzo James @ Lanzo, Inc.
         -- Tuesday, September 06 2022 @ 19:41:10
         -- This icon pack uses roblox's /content/textures folder in local directory
         -- This icon pack can only be used in ROBLOX studio, so plugin use only.
         -- Built mainly for PowerHorseEngine projects

         return function (uri)
             local fileType = uri:match("%.%w+$") and "" or ".png";
             local link = "rbxasset://textures/"..uri..fileType;
             return link;
         end
         ```

 ---